 With roadways, bigger isn't always better.
 Rather, roads can be made safer while providing the appropriate number of lanes for the amount of traffic and providing for walking, bicycling and transit trips.
 A Road Diet, or roadway reconfiguration, involves narrowing or eliminating travel lanes to slow speeding traffic and increase safety of all roadway users.
-This typically involves converting a four-lane street to one with two through lanes, a center two-way left-turn lane (TWLTL), and better facilities for walking and bicycling.
-Local examples include Cleveland Avenue (19% crash decrease) and Philadelphia Pike (13% crash decrease).
+This typically involves convert a four-lane street to one with two through lanes, a center two-way left-turn lane (TWLTL), and better facilities for walking and bicycling.
+Local examples include Cleveland Ave (19% crash decrease) and Philadelphia Pike (13% crash decrease).
 Other recent road diets have been implemented on Union Street and Memorial Drive with more planned.
 Learn more at https://deldot.gov/Programs/DSHSP/reports/Road-diet/.

-Draft 2050 RTP (2/9/2023/277/2023): \final design pending\ Performance Measure WILMAPCO TIP Funding Trends by Mode social activities - compared to 9% of
+Draft 2050 RTP (12/6/2022): \final design pending\ Performance Measure

+WILMAPCO TIP Funding Trends by Mode